My Journey Into Climate Skepticism

 Education[5] is another important factor.
 Educated people tend to align with their political party’s position on key issues – and climate action challenges conservative values of business growth and minimal government interference.
 Educated individuals also have a stronger ability to selectively choose arguments or data to support their position.

-Recent research finds climate skeptics shifting from ‘old denial’ (global warming isn’t real; human emissions aren’t causing it) to ‘new denial’ (climate scientists disagree; the impact of global warming is positive; climate solutions won’t work).
+Recent research[6] finds climate skeptics shifting from ‘old denial’ (global warming isn’t real; human emissions aren’t causing it) to ‘new denial’ (climate scientists disagree; the impact of global warming is positive; climate solutions won’t work).
 So, I was expecting to encounter mostly “new denial”; but that wasn’t my experience.
-In each conversation, my fellow discussants seemed to reject all of what Dr. Ed Maibach calls the five climate change truths
+In each conversation, the climate change skeptics seemed to reject all of what Dr. Ed Maibach calls the five climate change truths

-These discussions reminded me how much small details matter, especially on controversial and polarized issues.
-The people I spoke with often had valid questions and concerns, which aren’t addressed by simplified, black and white messaging.
+These climate change discussions reminded me how much small details matter, especially on controversial and polarized issues.
+The climate skeptics I spoke with often had valid questions and concerns, which aren’t addressed by simplified, black and white messaging.

 In my LinkedIn conversations, there was a lot of pushback to the terms ‘climate change’ and ‘climate crisis’.
 But when I approached my conversations differently, I got a different response.